Creating paged, compound, and collection content

 Unlike every other Islandora Workbench "create" configuration, the metadata CSV should not contain a file

-column.
+column as described below).
 This means that content created using this method cannot be created using the same CSV file as other content.

 field of the parent item they are pages of: